Economic resilience

 How to do it:

 - Comb through your banking for subscriptions you aren’t using.
 Those might be rollovers from the free trial you forgot to cancel, or things you used to value but could give up.
+(NOTE: we recommend NOT allowing AI to do this for you.
+There are some concerning stories.)

 - Look for things you could do more cheaply, without sacrificing value.
 Could you buy basics in bulk at Costco?
 Would the gas discount cover the annual membership?